Electric car maker scraps plans for $1 billion Nevada plant

 The state had pledged $335 million in incentives to the company, but had not yet spent any taxpayer money on the project, according to Steve Hill, director of the Governor’s Office of Economic Development.

-Hill said the company was required to invest at least $1 billion before it received the tax breaks and infrastructure improvements approved by state lawmakers in 2015.
+Hill said the state, recognizing both the opportunity and risk of the endeavor, required the company to invest at least $1 billion before it received the tax breaks and infrastructure improvements approved by state lawmakers in 2015.

-“The state recognized both the opportunity a large manufacturing facility could provide as well as the inherent risk associated with a start-up company attempting this endeavor,” Hill said in a Monday statement.
+“The history of this industry is littered with grand startups that never came true,” Brauer said.
+“Faraday has all the earmarks of one of those companies that promises you the world but doesn’t necessarily deliver it.”